oklas/join-webpack-plugin/README.md

 Params:

-* `common` - common data structure where data from files to join is collected - this is any data structure.
+* `common` - common data structure collecting data to join.
+Here may be any user defined data structure.
 At first call this param is `null`.
-Each next calls this is result of previous call of this function.
+  With each next call `common` is result of previous call of this function.
-* `addition` - next peace information to join - this is content of file may be passed through loaders specified before in loaders chain where loader of this plugin is invoked.
+* `addition` - next peace information to join.
+This data is passed through loaders chain from source file which currenly joined.

 ### saving

-After all files is loaded and collected in common place produce result:
+After all files are loaded and collected in `common` place.
+User defined function prototype producing the result:

 ``` javascript
 save: function(common)
 ```

-This function have same param as first param of join function - `common` data where collected information about loaded files.
-This function need to converts collected information to string and return this string.
+This function has the same param `common` as first param of `join` function.
+The `common` param contains information loaded form files collected on `joining` step.
+This user defined function must process `common` collected information and must produce result string and return it.
-The result of tis function will be saved in asset.
+The result of this function will be saved in asset.

 ## Loader configuration

-To define loader is better call loader function from same object that in plugin section.
-If multiple join plugin or its subclasses is used this requirement become mandatory:
+The `loader()` method includes join loader into loader chain.

 ``` javascript
 var JoinPlugin = require("join-webpack-plugin");